 How long will my piece last?

-Christopher Marley artwork is guaranteed for life against infestation as long there is no damage to the frame which would indicate abuse to the piece or compromise of the seal.
+Christopher Marley artwork is guaranteed against infestation as long there is no damage to the frame which would indicate abuse to the piece or compromise of the seal.
 Because the coloring is natural, we can’t guarantee against color fading or morphing.
 To minimize change in coloration, pieces should not be hung where they will be exposed to direct sunlight.